learnbyexample/cli-computing/cli_computing.md

 # File Properties

-In this chapter, you'll learn how to view file details like line and word counts, file and disk sizes, file types, extract parts of file path, etc. You'll also learn how to change file properties like timestamps and permissions.
+In this chapter, you'll learn how to view file details like line and word counts, file and disk sizes, file types, extract parts of a file path, etc. You'll also learn how to change file properties like timestamps and permissions.

 >![info](./images/info.svg) The [example_files](https://github.com/learnbyexample/cli-computing/tree/master/example_files) directory has the scripts and sample input files used in this chapter.

 ## wc

-The `wc` command is typically used to count the number of lines, words and characters for the given input(s).
+The `wc` command is typically used to count the number of lines, words and characters for the given inputs.
 Here are some basic examples:

 ```bash
 # change to the 'example_files/text_files' directory